Prophet Muhammad (peace be upon him) and the Taking of Poison:

 Conclusion: That means that David had a severe fever.

 One could immediately spot the fallacy.
-Just because David would have gone to the hospital if he had a severe fever, that doesn't mean that David would only go to the hospital if he had a severe fever.
-Rather, he could have gone to the hospital for other reasons (e.g. remove a cast from his leg, had a stomach ache, etc.)
+Just because David would have gone to the hospital if he had a severe fever doesn't mean that he would only go to the hospital if he had a severe fever.
+Rather, he could have gone to the hospital for other reasons (e.g., to have a cast removed from his leg, to have a stomach ache, etc.).

 Third Argument: